kdalanon/LLM-AutoHotkey-Assistant/README.md

 Your prompt will be processed by a meta-model and [routed to one of dozens of models](https://openrouter.ai/openrouter/auto), optimizing for the best possible output.
 To use it, just enter `openrouter/auto` in the `APIModel` field.

-#### copyAsMarkdown
+#### `copyAsMarkdown: true`

 Setting `copyAsMarkdown: true` will enable the `Copy` button in the Response Window to copy content in Markdown format.
 This is especially useful for responses that need markdown content such as codes for programming.
+Remove this if you don't need to copy the response as Markdown format.

 If you’d rather copy the response as plain text or HTML-formatted text (default behavior), simply remove this setting.

-#### isAutoPaste
+#### `isAutoPaste: true`

-Enabling `isAutoPaste: true` will automatically paste the model's response in Markdown format.
-Disable this feature if you do not require auto-paste functionality.
+Setting `isAutoPaste: true` will automatically paste the model's response in Markdown format.
+Remove this if you don't need auto-paste functionality.

 > [!NOTE]
 > The app will automatically disable the Auto Paste functionality if more than one model is set, and will show the Response Window instead.